Apricot Woolworth’s Cheesecake No-Bake Icebox Dessert with Vanilla Wafer Crust

 2. Dissolve the gelatin

-In a heatproof bowl, stir the apricot gelatin into the boiling water until fully dissolved.
-Add the apricot nectar and cold water.
-Stir again.
+In a heatproof bowl, stir the apricot gelatin into the boiling water until completely dissolved.
+Add the apricot nectar and cold water, then stir again until smooth.

-Set the mixture aside and let it cool at room temperature until it is slightly thickened, but not set.
+Set the mixture aside at room temperature to cool until it is slightly thickened but not fully set.
 It should feel syrupy, not firm.
-This usually takes 15 to 20 minutes, though timing can vary with the room temperature.
+Depending on your kitchen temperature, this usually takes about 15 to 20 minutes.

-In a separate bowl, beat the softened cream cheese and sugar until smooth and creamy.
-Scrape down the bowl once or twice so there are no lumps.
+In a large mixing bowl, beat the softened cream cheese and granulated sugar until smooth and creamy.
+Scrape down the bowl as needed so there are no lumps.

 4. Whip the evaporated milk

-In another chilled bowl, beat the evaporated milk until it forms soft peaks and looks light and airy.
-This may take a few minutes, depending on the mixer and the temperature of the milk.
+In a separate chilled bowl, beat the very cold evaporated milk until it forms soft peaks and looks light and airy.
+This may take several minutes, depending on your mixer and how well chilled the milk is.

 5. Fold everything together

-Gently fold the cooled gelatin mixture into the cream cheese base.
-Once that is evenly blended, fold in the whipped evaporated milk.
-Use a wide spatula and a light hand so you do not lose the air you just created.
+Gently fold the cooled gelatin mixture into the cream cheese base until evenly combined.
+Then fold in the whipped evaporated milk with a wide spatula, using slow, careful motions to preserve the air in the mixture.

-If you want a stronger apricot flavor, this is the moment to add 2 or 3 tablespoons of strained apricot preserves.
-That small addition deepens the fruit note without making the texture heavy.
-It is a useful example of how an otherwise simple recipe can be adjusted to taste.
+If you want a stronger apricot flavor, this is the time to add 2 to 3 tablespoons of strained apricot preserves.
+That extra bit of fruit deepens the flavor without changing the light texture too much.

-Pour the filling into the prepared crust and smooth the top.
+Once everything is blended, pour the filling into the chilled crust and smooth the top with a spatula.

 Cover the cheesecake and refrigerate it for at least 6 hours, though overnight is better.
-A good icebox dessert rewards patience.
-By the time the filling has fully set, the texture will be sliceable but still tender, with a cool, creamy finish.
+Like many icebox desserts, this recipe improves with time.
+The filling becomes fully set, the flavors meld, and the texture becomes soft yet sliceable.

 Tips for the Best Texture and Flavor